terabyte128/bogosortc/README.md

 Depending on certain things, you might have to `chmod +x bogosortc` before you can run the program.

-Characters will be interpreted as 0's because whatever.
+Non-integer strings will be interpreted as 0 due to the behavior of `atoi()`.

 Happy sorting!